Tories (British political party): Proscription and the Whig supremacy

 In December 1744, the Broadbottom Administration was formed, which included a handful of Tories in minor offices.
-Some other Tories were offered places, but that serving for Jacobite counties "could not hazard a new election and therefore decline[d] the acceptance of them".
+Some other Tories were offered places, but those serving for Jacobite counties "could not hazard a new election and therefore decline[d] the acceptance of them".
 One of the Tories who accepted office, Sir John Cotton, did not swear the oath of loyalty to King George and informed the French King that he still favoured a Jacobite French invasion; he added that the Tories in office would try to ensure that more British soldiers were sent to Flanders from England in order to help a French invasion.
 After Lord Gower took office in this government, the Tories no longer looked to him as their leader as Lyttleton wrote that "when it was discovered that Gower was really a friend to the Hanover succession, the Tories discarded him for being their leader, and adopted a determined Jacobite the Duke of Beaufort in his stead".
 In June 1745, the Tory leaders in the Commons, Wynn and Cotton (together with Beaufort), informed the Jacobite court that "if the Prince [Charles] lands in present circumstances with ten battalions or even smaller body of troops there will be no opposition".
 Tory leaders sent Robert MacCarty to France with a request for 10,000 troops and 30,000 arms to be landed in England, where they would join them upon arrival.

 Charles travelled to Scotland in July without consulting the Tories or the French and without a sizeable body of troops.
 After his landing, Sempill wrote: "The City of London, Sir John Hynde Cotton, Lord Barrymore, the Duke of Beaufort, and all the English cry loudly and vehemently for a body of troops to be landed near London, as the most effectual means to support the Prince".
 They could not rise for the Prince without "a body of troops to support them", but they "would join the Prince if His Highness could force his way to them".
 Throughout the Jacobite rising of 1745, Charles could not establish contact with the English Tories.
 Captain Nagle, who had visited a peer in London, reported in December that they were all being monitored by the government, but that they would declare for Charles if he made his way to London or if the French invaded.
 However, Charles retreated from England and the French never landed, so the English Tories did not feel safe in coming out for the Pretender.
 After the collapse of the rising, Charles' captured secretary, John Murray of Broughton, informed the government of the Tories' conspiracy with the Pretender.
 The government decided not to prosecute them.
 The trial of the Scottish rebel lords in London was boycotted by most Tory peers.
 After the Duke of Cumberland's brutal suppression of the Scots, English Tories adopted the plaid as their symbol.